GraphicsBlast

 Testing our set-up

 With the above makefile now in place, let's perform a quick test that everything is working correctly before moving on with our lessons.
-Copy-and-paste the following code into a file named main.cpp in the same folder:
+Copy-and-paste the following code into a file named main.cpp in the same folder as the makefile:

 1.